wvlet/airframe/docs/src/main/tut/docs/index.md

   .bind[P].toEagerSingletonProvider{ d1:D1 => P(d1) } // Create an eager singleton using the provider function
 ```

+If you define multiple bindings to the same type (e.g., P), the last binding will be used.

 ## Session

 To create instances, you need to create a `Session` from you Design: